ggaleanopy/earnweb3-quicknode/README.md

 A running demo is available at https://earnweb3-quicknode.vercel.app/

-In order to clone and test the application two environment variables will be needed:
+In order to clone and test the NextJS application two environment variables will be needed (.env.local):

 1) NFT_STORAGE_API_KEY => At https://nft.storage/docs/quickstart/#create-an-account you'll be able to create an account and get an API Key for the service
 2) NFT_STORAGE_LINK =>  Add NFT_STORAGE_LINK to .env.local or set its value directly in the pages/index.js code